craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Nations/Holyl'nds/Holdings/Kakurak's Lair.md

 ---
 # Kakurak's Lair

-The Adult Bronze dragon Kakurak (120 years) lives in a wet cave edged to the Firelight Sea in the [[The Holy'lnds|Lands of the Great White Flame]].
+The Adult Bronze dragon Kakurak (120 years) lives in a wet cave edged to the Firelight Sea in the [[The Holyl'nds|Lands of the Great White Flame]].
 He keeps a satyr druid Marcus as his servant and companion, and tasks himself with protecting the people of the Known World.

 1. Cave Enterence